 Pipe bursting or pipe lining to seal cracks

 Existing pipes can be sealed using pipe bursting or pipe lining techniques.
 Pipe bursting involves breaking and replacing the old pipe with a new PVC pipe inside the old line.
-Pipe relining involves coating the pipe’s inside with an epoxy resin to create a smooth, impermeable new pipe surface.
+Pipe relining involves coating the pipe’s inside with epoxy resin to create a smooth, impermeable new pipe surface.
 Both methods prevent future root intrusions.

 Regular drain cleaning and maintenance